top of page

 “The nine hells!
 Joey!”
 My‑re called out.

-The three looked back and the kid-goat stood in the middle of the clearing.
+The three looked back, and the kid-goat stood in the clearing.

 Bleat!